Disc-ID/discid.org/docs/index.md

 	Join the discussions by posting a short note about who you are and why you are interested in the project in the [Introductions thread](https://github.com/orgs/Disc-ID/discussions/1).

 Other GitHub services are likely to be used to help track the efforts, including Issues and Projects.

-## Who is doing this?
-This site was setup by Zach Hyatt, PDGA #27534, just a fellow disc golfer trying to help the sport.
-You can reach him at zach📧discid.org.

 ## FAQs